Lockdown love: How has the world been dating during COVID pandemic?

 With Valentine's Day just around the corner — here are the Euronews audience's experiences of love during lockdown.

-Full disclosure: Nataliia is a journalist for Euronews.
+Full disclosure: Natalia is a journalist for Euronews.
 Her story had me and others in the newsroom hooked, so I asked if she'd mind sharing it with you.

 She met her partner on Tinder in January 2020 and they went on a few dates, but their relationship started off as "nothing serious".
 When the first lockdown was announced across much of Europe, including France, he found himself without a flat after the friend he was going to live with got stuck in Morocco due to COVID restrictions.
 One of Natalia's two housemates had gone to live with her parents, leaving her and her sister with a big flat, so she offered for him to come and stay.